derektypist/js-calculator/README.md

 ## UX

-The calculator has plus, minus,
+The calculator has plus, minus, multiply, divide and percent buttons.
+It also has a change of sign from plus to minus and vice versa.

 ### User Stories